tonitienda/kadai/README.md

 - Zipkin
 - ELK
 - Datadog
+- Nagios

+### Cloud/Computing

+- AWS
+- GCP
+- Azure
+- Hadoop
+- DigitalOcean

 ### UX Patterns

 - Command -> Undo: for example instead of asking for confirmation when deleting a task I will offer the option to undo the change (similar to Gmail).

+### Geospatial

+- Tile38 (not sure how it will fit the TODO application yet)